sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/compilation/Basics.md

   the Java compilation is a collection of binary files (a.k.a. byte-code files) that may be run by a virtual machine.
 * **SARL Run-time Environment:** The SARL Run-time Environment (SRE) is a collection of tools that enables the run of an agent-based application written with SARL.
-Such an SRE must implement each service and feature that are assumed to be provided by the run-time environment.
+Such an SRE must implement each service and feature that are assumed to be provided by the run-time environment for running a SARL program.
 When the target platform is Java-based, the SRE is composed by a standard Java Runtime Environment (JRE), and the Janus Java library, which provides the base classes for running agents written with SARL.
 In this latest example, a command-line tool is provided for launching the Janus platform:
   [janus](../tools/Janus.md).